y3owk1n/nix-system-config/README.md

 This is a project to help me to manage my Nix system configuration, mainly with Darwin and Home Manager.

+## Notes for future me

+### To use MX Master 3 bluetooth mouse with kanata

+- Reset kanata
+- Restart Keychron keyboard
+- Both keyboard and mouse should be working

 ## Commands to make it work (For future me)

 ### Installing Nix on Macos